matteoferla/rdkit_to_params/sphinx-documentation.md

 * `p.get_correct_atomname` will return the 4 letter name of the atom with nice spacing.

-* `p.change_atomname` will change one atomname to a new one across all entries.
+* `p.rename_atom` will change one atomname to a new one across all entries.

 * `BOND`, `CHI`, `CUT_BOND` entries store 4 char atomnames as `.first`, `.second`, `.third`, `.fourth`.